INVASIVE SPECIES IN THE MUNICIPALITY OF MAGNETAWAN - PHRAGMITES AUSTRALIS & JAPANESE KNOTWEED

 Ontario’s Invading Species Awareness Program http://www.invadingspecies.com/

 The Phragmites Working Group Lake Bernard has been locating and removing stands of Phragmites along the shoreline for three seasons.
-It some instances it has grown over 15 feet tall.
+In some instances it has grown over 15 feet tall.
 Phragmites root mats spread up to 10 feet in a season and can be up to four feet thick, sending rhizomes (runners) up to 60 feet long, choking out other plant species such as cattails and preventing the free flow of water and streams.
 According to wetland biologists and invasive species experts, Phragmites do not serve as a food source for wildlife, and it is too dense to serve as effective cover or nesting grounds.
 In fact, it is deeply destructive to our recreational fishing as well as our local bird and other wildlife habitat.

 If it goes unchecked, it will cause property owners’ shorelines to fill in and natural plants to disappear and the loss of biodiversity will cause additional stress to the natural ecosystem around the lake.
 It is currently being removed on Eagle Lake by the Eagle Lake Conservation Association.